askdebb/Rock_Paper_Scissors/README.md

 Check both player's moves:
 If there is a winner, print the winner, and the program ends.
 If it's a tie (the computer and player pick the same move), restart the game from step 3

+This game comprises of 3 rounds, if any any of the participants wins 2 even, authomaticallly that player is a winner.
+It has modules in a directory called localpackage and with the name myFunctions. and the functions where imported into the main file the main file has one function which iterates over again if there is a tie.
+Enjoy!